Learn about the origin and progression of the Shared Haemodialysis Care Course since its inception in 2011.

 A Regional Innovation grant enables the course to continue training national delegates for a further 2 years.

-2017: KIDNEY CARE UK
+2017: Kidney Care UK

 The course begins to be funded by Kidney Care UK, the UK's leading kidney patient support charity.

-2017-2019: SHAREHD
+2017-2019: ShareHD

 A Quality Improvement Collaborative works with 19 Trusts across England to scale up Shared Care, funded for 3 years by the Health Foundation.
 This is underpinned by a study following more than 600 patients to provide evidence to support greater patient involvement nationally.

-2019: ACCREDITATION
+2019: Accreditation

 The Shared Care course moves to an online format in response to the Covid-19 pandemic and gains patients to work with teams in co-production.
 Commercial partners continue to support and progress the shared care initiative.